Top Hill Stations Near Shimla Within 50 Kms

 Top Hill Stations Near Shimla Within 50 km

 Exploring the hill stations around Shimla is one of my favorite ways to escape the city’s hustle and immerse myself in the peaceful Himalayan landscapes.
 Within just 50 kilometers, there are several gems—each with its own charm, unique experiences and breathtaking views.
-Over the years, I have visited these spots multiple times and today I want to share my personal experiences, tips and stories to help you plan your perfect getaway.
+Over time, I have explored these spots and today I want to share my personal experiences, tips and stories to help you plan your perfect getaway.

 Mashobra is like Shimla’s peaceful cousin.
 It’s quieter, greener and less crowded than the main city, making it perfect for a day trip or a short overnight escape.
-The first time I visited, I remember wandering through the apple orchards early in the morning with mist curling gently around the pine trees.
-It felt like stepping into a painting and I instantly understood why this place is so special.
+The first time I explored, I found that wandering through the apple orchards early in the morning with mist curling gently around the pine trees feels like stepping into a painting.

 What to Do in Mashobra